apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**As deadly bomb cyclone whirls into Seattle, another may be right behind**
+**Apple Releases Urgent Updates to Patch Actively Exploited Zero-Day Vulnerabilities**

-You can read more about it [here](https://www.seattletimes.com/seattle-news/weather/as-bomb-cyclone-whirls-into-seattle-another-might-be-right-behind/).
+You can read more about it [here](https://thehackernews.com/2024/11/apple-releases-urgent-updates-to-patch.html).

 ## Requirements
 - Python 3.8